AFAQ-AHMED-CS/Dont-Overfit/README.md

-# Dont-Overfit
+# Dont-Overfit II
-This is an attempt at the competition hosted on [Kaggle](https://www.kaggle.com/c/dont-overfit-ii).The accuracy achieved on the public leaderboard is 0.847.The solution involves using simple stacking of a variety classifiers such as Random Forest Classifier,XGBoost Classifier , Support Vector Machine(RBF Kernel) and Logistic Regression to classify the input as 1 or 0.

-The interesting thing about the competition is as the description put it
+##Overview from Kaggle.

+Long ago, in the distant, fragrant mists of time, there was a competition… It was not just any competition.

-*It was a competition that challenged mere mortals to model a 20,000x200 matrix of continuous variables using only 250 training samples... without overfitting.*
+It was a competition that challenged mere mortals to model a 20,000x200 matrix of continuous variables using only 250 training samples… without overfitting.

-It's truly a fun competition to gets your hands dirty.

-## Note
-I hold no rights to the data its property of kaggle.

-.
+Data scientists ― including Kaggle's very own Will Cukierski ― competed by the hundreds.
+Legends were made.
+(Will took 5th place, and eventually ended up working at Kaggle!)
+People overfit like crazy.
+It was a Kaggle-y, data science-y madhouse.

+So… we're doing it again.

+Don't Overfit II: The Overfittening
+This is the next logical step in the evolution of weird competitions.
+Once again we have 20,000 rows of continuous variables, and a mere handful of training samples.
+Once again, we challenge you not to overfit.
+Do your best, model without overfitting, and add, perhaps, to your own legend.

+##Note from the Author

+A  simple attempt at modelling the data without any complex data preprocessing.It gave an accuracy of 84.7% on the Leaderboard.
+Email me if you have any doubts.